csd1100/learning/notes/react/components.md

 - `ref` prop on react component can be used to get access to DOM element.
   When a callback is passed to the `ref` prop, the first argument to callback will be reference to the element.
+The value passed can be DOM element or `null`.
+  Some old versions of react call the `ref` callback again when dismounting with `null`.
 - The callback to `ref` should return a cleanup function.
 So that we can do necessary cleanup when component is removed from DOM.